 Whiteboard videos are a trendy and popular style of content for explainer and tutorial videos, but are they as complicated as they look?
 There are plenty of apps available to create this effect digitally, but we still think that the practical effect of real live illustration gives the best results.
-So, we created this handy how to make a whiteboard explainer video from scratch guide to show you how.
+So, we created this handy how-to make a whiteboard explainer video from scratch as a guide to show you how.

-Part 1: What is a Whiteboard Explainer Video and Why They are Effective
+Part 1: What is a Whiteboard Explainer Video?

-Whiteboard videos are a particular format and style of content, created from filmed shots of real hand illustration.
-Usually, a whiteboard animation will include music and voice over to reinforce the messaging.
+Whiteboard videos are a particular format and style of content, created from filmed shots of real hand illustrations.
+Usually, a whiteboard animation will include music and a voice-over to reinforce the messaging.

 Whiteboard videos are a great way of simplifying complex topics to create learning and educational tools.
 Once set up, whiteboard videos are easy to produce and can help engage your viewers with challenging information.

 Whiteboard videos can be a single color ink on white, but can also include full coloring and additional digital effects for more depth.
 You can even download some impressive premade assets for your whiteboard videos, as you’ll see later in this guide.

 The best thing about whiteboard videos is they suit almost every topic you can think of and are easy to keep on brand.

 Part 2: How to Make Your Own Whiteboard Explainer Video

 Creating a professional-looking whiteboard video requires a bit of setting up, so don’t grab your board pens straight away.
 Here’s what you’ll need to get started;